 The Dark Night of the Soul Test

 So, what is this experience?
 It’s the time when our deepest fears and memories of loss surface.
 These episodes often follow a personal tragedy.
 Then, when we are alone, we ponder the fear of death.
 We get lost in memories of lost love.
 It is a time when we relive missed opportunities and mistakes.
-So, perhaps there is something to the “witching hour.”
+There may be something to the “witching hour”.”

 “But at three o’clock in the morning, a forgotten package has the same tragic importance as a death sentence, and the cure doesn’t work — and in a real dark night of the soul it is always three o’clock in the morning, day after day.” ― F. Scott Fitzgerald

-The thinking and emotions that come with this experience are a slippery slope.
+The emotions which drive this experience are a slippery slope.
 Once these thoughts and feelings arise, they overwhelm your reason and common sense.
-So, this is when many people become self-destructive, even to the point of committing suicide (1).
+Some become self-destructive, even to the point of committing suicide (2).

-Unfortunately, our culture is the source of many troubles and stress.
-Instead of providing a safety net, our society exacerbates inequity.
-As the divide between the rich and the rest of humanity, the pressures of life get greater.
-Many individuals have multiple jobs, and people lose their savings and homes to pay for necessary healthcare.
-Children go hungry in the world’s most developed countries, while billionaires get to buy a new yacht.
+Our culture is the source of a lot of unnecessary stress and anxiety.
+It fails to provide a sense of community, fairness and safety.
+Instead, it promotes inequity and sectarian thinking.
+The divide between the rich and everyone else grows, and the pressures of life increase for the majority.
+Many people have more than one job.
+People lose their savings and homes to pay for necessary medical care.
+Children go hungry in the most developed countries, while billionaires buy a second yacht.

 Therefore, it is so important to keep questioning the cultural narrative.
 Don’t allow yourself to fall under the control of this propaganda.
 The more you expose yourself, the more susceptible you become to self-hypnosis techniques.
 It will enable others to control what you think.
 You don’t need to disengage from your social responsibility.
 However, it would help if you learned how it affects what you think.

 Those involved with intense inner work will find themselves in this state.
 And, therefore, it can happen at the most inopportune times.
-That’s because intense inner work will bring hidden things to the surface.
+Intense inner work will bring things to the surface.
 We do not confine these dark thoughts and emotions to the Witching hour.
 However, it seems worse at night. or

 The dark night of the soul test is a wake-up call.
 It prompts us to investigate our deepest fear.
 Fact is, it leaves us no choice but to either confront and overcome it or hide in the counterfeit comfort of religious dogma like the afterlife.